Have you ever wondered how to travel with golf clubs so your clubs arrive safely to your destination?

 Planning your trip in advance and using ground shipping will save you tons of money and is much less expensive than a checked bag fee on most airlines.

-Lugless is another option to ship your golf clubs directly to your destination.
-With Lugless, it’s the same process as Ship Sticks of printing, shipping, and having your clubs meet you at the course or hotel.
+Lugless is another option to ship your set directly to your destination.
+When using Lugless, it’s the same process as Ship Sticks of printing, shipping, and having your clubs meet you at the course or hotel.

-Since the site ships all luggage, not just golf clubs, the price are based on your travel destination.
-Make sure to check out their pricing page so you can decide if it’s worth shipping your clubs.
+Since the site ships all luggage, not just clubs, the price are based on your travel destination.
+I suggest that you check out their pricing page so you can decide if it’s worth shipping your clubs.

 The last option to ship your clubs is using a major service like FedEx or UPS.
 You’ll have to visit a FedEx or UPS store near you to drop off and to ensure your clubs are packed correctly.
 The price is based on the weight, destination, and amount of time needed to arrive.

 Got more questions about traveling with golf clubs?
-Check out the most common ones here:
+Check out the most common ones here so you’re ready for your first excursion.

 It depends on the airline but fees can range greatly.
 Here is a great baggage fee infographic provided by Ship Sticks that breaks down each airline baggage fee.
 In general, it’ll cost between $50-$150 depending on the number of bags and total weight.
 Like I mentioned before, using ground shipping and planning in advance is the cheapest way to go.

 The easiest way to to protect your clubs are covering your irons and wedges with towels and socks.
-If you want to buy additional supplies, you can also buy bubble wrap and wrap each club.
+If you want to buy additional supplies, you can also buy bubble wrap and wrap each club but it does require more time on your end.
 If you have expensive shafts, you can also wrap them as well for added protection.

-Maybe you want to finally book that Scotland golf trip?
+Maybe you want to finally book that Scotland bucket list trip?
 Or perhaps you just want to escape playing golf in the snow and head to a warm destination?

-Whichever way you decide to go, make sure to pack them tightly with towels, socks, or bubble wrap.
-And make sure that you have pictures beforehand in case anything goes wrong.
+Whichever route you decide to go, pack them tightly with towels, socks, or bubble wrap for maximum protection.
+And make sure that you have pictures beforehand in case anything does go wrong.

 Otherwise, have a great time traveling and hopefully you can start playing your favorite golf bucket list courses around the world!